 The 35 TDI, powered by a 2.0-litre turbocharged four-cylinder engine that produces 150PS, is also impressive.
 You can expect up to 56mpg and CO2 emissions from 118g/km.
 The power delivery is smooth with plenty of performance thanks to its 360Nm torque output, while the S Tronic automatic transmission offers near-seamless gear changes.

 We expect the 116PS 30 TDI version to also be popular with fleet users as it has lower CO2 emissions, starting from 118g/km, and fuel economy up to 62.8mpg.

 Aside from slower acceleration there is little to fault with this engine.
 Its manual gearbox has a positive action with gearing designed for economy; it should suit most buyers as it can be frugal over longer journeys.
 We drove this with the standard suspension, which includes a torsion beam rear set-up (the 150PS version gets a multi-link design) and found it to ride well and offer plenty of composure on a variety of road surfaces.
 Optional adaptive suspension operates over a broader spectrum between suppleness and firmness in its sportier modes.

-There will be three core trim levels: Technik, Sport and S Line.
-All will come with LED headlights, while S Line models receive LED rear lights with dynamic indicators.
+There are three core trim levels: Technik, Sport and S Line.
+All come with LED headlights, while S Line models receive LED rear lights with dynamic indicators.
 Additionally, Audi will offer Edition 1 and Vorsprung models above the S Line version.

 Specification shown for Audi A3 Sportback 35 TDI 150 Technik